glaceroy/argocd/README.md

 # argocd

-Sample nginx app for argocd
+Sample applications managed by helm charts for argocd